 You might be familiar with the British Council sites for their CPD articles, reference articles and lesson plans, but the Kids site also has a range of games, songs, videos and activities for Young Learners.
 Great to use for a two-minute brain break or as an introduction to a lesson.

 Kahoot is a quiz games site.
 You can create your own quiz or you can choose a ready-made quiz.
 Students see the quiz questions on your shared screen and input the answers on their own devices through the app or website.
 It can also be used to add a gaming element to homework revision.

 A great site full of videos made my other teachers.
-While we’re sure you’re a great teacher, it is also good for your learners to experience other teachers.
+While we’re sure you’re a great teacher, it is a good idea for your learners to be exposed to other teachers.
 Plus, if you assign your students a video for homework, this will save time in the lesson for the student to practise the language with you – and it’ll save you presenting the language!